Print Friendly, PDF & Email

 Be sure to take photos that illustrate changes in your appearance over the past several years.
 Consider taking someone who is also concerned about your health to your appointment.
 You can also mail these materials to your physician before your appointment so he or she is prepared for what you wish to discuss.

 Understand the testing required, and make sure you are adequately tested.
 Early, mild, and cyclic cases of Cushing’s can be challenging to diagnose.
 If your primary care physician does not wish to order the tests, you may need to see an endocrinologist.
 You can search by zip code or state at www.hormone.org.
-In addition, there are many physicians experienced in Cushing’s who are listed on our website under Cushing’s Doctors.
+In addition, there are many physicians experienced in Cushing’s who are listed on our website under Doctor List.
 Most specialists require some type of test abnormality or a referral, and getting an appointment may take some time.

 Connect